Location4075 N College Road

 The Michigan State University dairy herd is maintained for teaching, extension, and research purposes.
 Learning experiences are provided for classes in both Animal Science and Veterinary Medicine.
 The facility frequently hosts extension programs in dairy management.
 Research projects are conducted in the areas of nutrition, mammary and reproductive physiology, animal breeding and selection, and dairy management.
 The Dairy is MAEAP verified in Livestock and Farmstead Systems.

 The MSU Dairy Cattle Teaching and Research Center is comprised of multiple barns to accommodate animals of different ages and to facilitate different types of research.
-Housing ranges from hutches for individual calves to group housing with free stalls.
-Most cows are housed in tie stalls to control and measure feed intake during research.
+Housing includes from hutches for individual calves, bedded packs, group housing with free stalls, and individual tie stalls.
+Most cows on research are housed in tie stalls to control and measure feed intake.
+This is different than most commercial herds of this size, which are more commonly housed in free stalls.
+Individual stalls are necessary because cows must be accessible for use with classes and most research projects require individual feeding or treatments that would not be possible in group housing.
 Free stalls are used primarily for cows not involved in research.
-For a herd this size, it is unusual to house cows in tie stalls and to milk cows in a parlor.
-However, before milking cows are allowed to exercise for up to one hour.

-The milking parlor, shown here, consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
+The milking parlor consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
 Automatic cow identification is being used.
-Cows are milked twice per day at 3:00 am and 2:00 pm.
+Cows are milked three times per day at 5:00 am, 1:00 pm and 9:00 pm.

 Animal Inventory and Production

-The MSU dairy herd consists of approximately 180 Holstein milking cows ranging from 2 to 12 years of age with an average cow age of 48 months.
-In addition, 225 head of replacement females are raised from birth to first calving at the facility.
+The MSU dairy herd consists of approximately 200 Holstein cows ranging from 2 to 12 years of age with an average cow age of 48 months.
+In addition, replacement females are raised from birth to 8 months of age at the facility, then they go to another MSU farm, Kellogg Biological Station, from 8 m - 22 m.
+About 2 months before giving birth for the fist time, the heifers are brought back to the campus dairy.
 The herd is registered with the Holstein Association.
 Unless needed for research, all male calves are sold soon after birth.
 All milk is sold through Michigan Milk Producers Association, a milk-handling cooperative.

-All females are artificially inseminated (AI) with semen from bulls that are greater than 85 percentile for AI sires.
+All females are artificially inseminated (AI) with semen.
 Selection is to improve yield of milk, fat and protein and to sustain physical conformation and reproductive performance.
-Heifers are inseminated at estrus after 11 months and reaching a height of 52 inches.
+Heifers are inseminated at estrus after 12 months and reaching a height of 52 inches.
 Cows are inseminated after 80 days postpartum.
 Calves are born at all times of the year.

 Most animals receive a total mixed ration (TMR) based on their nutritional requirements for growth, production, and stage of lactation: